alihm/docker-haproxy-certbot/README.md

-# Dockerized HAProxy with Let's Encrypt automatic certificate renewal capabilities
+# Dockerized mini FDM with HAProxy and Let's Encrypt automatic certificate renewal capabilities

 This container provides an HAProxy instance with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) once a week with an internal cron job.